thdngan/arboretum/content/notes/quarks.md

 The **Top quark** is particularly special—it’s the heaviest known elementary particle, as massive as an entire gold atom but squeezed into a single point.
 It decays so fast that it never even forms hadrons, providing direct insight into fundamental physics.

 Quarks are tiny, elusive, and never seen in isolation, and they hold the entire material universe together.
-Without them, there would be no [[protons]], no [[neutrons]], and no [[atoms]]—just a chaotic sea of unstructured energy.
+Without them, there would be no [[protons]], no [[neutrons]], and no atoms—just a chaotic sea of unstructured energy.
 They may be trapped in their quantum cages, but their influence shapes everything we know.